-- 1. A Notice of Intent to Lodge Documents (form SDSC D-235 or in pleading form) listing the name or description of the exhibit must be filed and timely served with the moving, opposition and reply papers - 2.
-The documents themselves must be lodged with the court no sooner than 10 court days and no later than three court days prior to the hearing, absent a court order. - 3.
-Lodged documents will be stamped "received" by the court. - 4.
-Lodged documents must be tabbed to correlate to the notice of lodgment. - 5.
-A conformed copy of the notice of lodgment must be the face page of the lodged documents. - E. Recorded or Digital Exhibits Offered as Evidence.
-A party who intends to offer into evidence an electronic or digital sound or sound-and-video recording must strictly comply with the provisions of California Rules of Court, rule 2.1040. - F. Service of Lodged Exhibits.
+1. A Notice of Intent to Lodge Documents (form SDSC D-235 or in pleading form) listing the name or description of the exhibit must be filed and timely served on all parties in conjunction with service of with the moving, opposition and reply papers.
+A conformed copy of the notice must be submitted with the lodged material.
+Documents lodged with the court must be tabbed to correlate to the notice.

+C. 2.
+Lodged The documents will be stamped "received" by the court.
+Documents may not themselves must be lodged more with the court no sooner than ten10 court days and no later than three court days prior to the hearing-except by court order.
+Absent an addressed envelope with sufficient postage or attorney messenger slip for returning the, absent a court order.

+- 3. Lodged documents will be stamped "received" by the court. - 4.
+Lodged documents must be tabbed to correlate to the notice of lodgment.

+5. A conformed copy of the notice of lodgment must be the face page of the lodged documents.

+E. Recorded or Digital Exhibits Offered as Evidence.
+A party who intends to offer into evidence an electronic or digital sound or sound-and-video recording must strictly comply with the provisions of California Rules of Court, rule 2.1040.

+F. Service of Lodged Exhibits.
 The time frame for lodging documents with the court does not affect the statutory time for service of the notice of lodgment and the exhibits themselves which must be done with the moving, opposition, or reply papers.
-This includes transcripts of electronic or digital exhibits to be offered as evidence and/or a duplicate of the electronic or digital recording as set forth in California Rules of Court, rule 2.1040.
+This include transcripts of electronic or digital exhibits to be offered as evidence and/or a duplicate of the electronic or digital recording as set forth in California Rules of Court, rule 2.1040.